Google G Suite Migration

 SkySync has many unique auto-remediation capabilities when it comes to various file and folder conflicts that arise during migration activities.
 Here’s an interesting uncommonly supported one: You can store files in Google Drive with the same name within the same directory.
 Instead of flagging this as a duplicate file when migrating this content to a repository that doesn’t support it (almost all of them), SkySync will transfer the file and automatically append a unique numeric to the file name and add it to its Revised item report.

 Character limitations are very common and differ among platforms.
 For example, Google Drive doesn’t have any character limitations when naming files in the UI.
-If SkySync is configured to transfer content from Google Drive to a platform that does have character limitations, SkySync will automatically identify and convert the invalid character(s) to an “underscore” – File?xyz.txt will be converted to File_xyz.txt and reported on in SkySync’s Revised item reports.
+If one configures SkySync to transfer content from Google Drive to a platform that does have character limitations, SkySync will automatically identify and convert the invalid character(s) to an “underscore” – File?xyz.txt will become File_xyz.txt and display in SkySync’s Revised item reports.

 Some platforms have stringent character limitations on file paths and file names.
-SkySync has a unique “truncation” feature which will attempt to shave characters from a file name to fit within these limits.
-Of course, this can be turned off or on within your SkySync jobs and will be tracked and reported on as Revised.
+SkySync has a unique “truncation” feature that attempts to shave characters from a file name to fit within these limits.
+Of course, you can turn this off within your SkySync jobs and track and report on changes as Revised.

-Similar to some of the other limitations mentioned above, platforms will not allow you to store specific file types that they restrict.
+Similar to some of the other mentioned limitations, platforms will not allow storage of specific restricted file types.
 SkySync has a unique auto-remediation setting that will append a *.zip to the end of the file name and send it along while logging it in the Revised item report.

 All of SkySync’s auto-remediation features mentioned will drastically reduce manual remediation activities that are part of every G Suite migration.
-In fact, SkySync transfer rates often exceed 99.99% thus removing much of the manual overhead caused by file conflicts due to platform differences.
+In fact, SkySync transfer rates often exceed 99.99% thus removing much of the manual overhead caused by file conflicts of platform differences.

 It is very common for an organization to want to retain historical versioning on files during their migrations.
 Whether going to or from Google Drive, SkySync has you covered, and the software has added options for version preservation.
 Organizations can configure SkySync to retain just the latest version, all versions, or X number of versions.
 If your legal team defines to retain all versions, then we’ve got you covered.
 Or maybe you want to reduce the amount of data transfer and your timeline, you can configure SkySync to only need to retain the last five versions.
 The key here, which broadly applies to SkySync’s configuration options, is that the software provides a lot of flexibility for you to construct your G Suite migration in a manner that really makes sense for your business.

-Being migration experts here at SkySync we get this question all of the time – “How much content do I really have in Google Drive?”
+Being migration experts we commonly get this question: “How much content do I really have in Google Drive?”
 It is a paramount question that affects very important factors such as migration timeline, project scoping, and pricing.
 You think you’d be able to run a quick report within Google – but guess again.
 Understanding how much content you actually have can be quite a challenge within Google Drive.

-The main issue here is there’s no reporting capability on sizing for native file types like Google Docs, Sheets, and Slides.
+Ultimately there’s no reporting capability on sizing for native file types like Google Docs, Sheets, and Slides.
 You may have a very large Slide or Sheet that is a few megabytes or potentially several gigabytes in size, but Google Drive does not provide any way to see the file size within the UI, their reporting, or programmatically via APIs.
 Being so, this Google Drive limitation also applies to SkySync and its analysis capabilities; if Google itself can’t report on this metric, then there is no way SkySync a way to do this.
-However, we have a recommendation for how you might answer this question – although it is not perfect and will only provide you with a ballpark, it will enable you to more accurately plan your G Suite migration efforts.
+However, we have a recommendation for how you might answer this question.
+Although it is only a ballpark, you can still more accurately plan your G Suite migration efforts.

 Estimating Content Volume Using G Suite’s Native File Report